Ducie Island: History

 The island was discovered by a Spanish expedition led by Portuguese sailor Pedro Fernandes de Queirós on 26 January 1606, during an expedition that began in Callao, Peru.
 Supported by Pope Clement VIII and Philip III of Spain, Queirós was given the command of the San Pedro, San Pablo and Zabra.
 The fleet was nicknamed Los Tres Reyes Magos ("The Three Wise Men").
 The objective of the expedition was to take soldiers, friars and provisions to establish a colony in the Santa Cruz Islands.

 Ducie Island was the first of eighteen discoveries on the trip.
 Queirós named the island Luna Puesta (roughly, "moon that has set").
 On the same day, he also sighted two more islands, one that he named San Juan Bautista ("St John the Baptist"), and the other La Encarnación ("the Incarnation").
 It is unclear which one was Henderson island and which one was Pitcairn.
 The confusion was later compounded when a chart produced by Admiral José de Espinosa marked Ducie as La Encarnación, rather than as Luna Puesta.

 The island was rediscovered and named Ducie Island on 16 March 1791 by Captain Edward Edwards, of HMS Pandora, who had been despatched from Britain in 1790 to arrest the Bounty mutineers.
 Edwards named it in honour of Francis Reynolds-Moreton, 3rd Baron Ducie, under whom he had served earlier in his career.
 HMS Pandora turned northwards from Ducie and, because of this change of course, Edwards did not sight the other islands of the group.
 If HMS Pandora had maintained its course, it would eventually have reached Pitcairn Island and found the Bounty mutineers.

 The crew of the whaleship Essex, which a whale had attacked and sunk in November 1820, mistakenly believed that they had reached Ducie after a month at sea in two whaleboats.
 In fact they had reached Henderson Island.
 Captain Thomas Raine of Surrey, who was searching for the survivors of Essex, in 1820 made the first recorded landing on Ducie.
 Frederick William Beechey, who arrived in HMS Blossom during November 1825, wrote the first comprehensive description of the island.
 Beechey's expedition did not land in the atoll, but members of the crew sailed around it in small boats.
 Based on Beechey's survey, the first Admiralty chart of the island was published in 1826.
 For nearly a hundred years it was the only available map of the island.

+In March 1867, John Daggett filed a claim on Ducie Island (referring to it as 'Ducer Island') with the U.S. State Department under the Guano Islands Act.
+Daggett was instructed to provide further information, including to affidavits of the quality and quantity of guano present on the island; however, according to a 1933 State Department report, Daggett never provided the additional information and the claim was never accepted by the United States.